Updated: Feb 5

-When the pups become confident on leash we use the chicken coop as our destination and the pups learn about chickens too.
+When the pups become confident on a leash, we use the chicken coop as our destination, and the pups learn about chickens too.
 There are also pigeons flying overhead!

-We move the pups around the ranch on leash frequently, and visit the chickens several times before they leave me.
+We move the pups around the ranch on a leash frequently and visit the chickens several times before they leave me.
 It doesn’t take the pups long to figure out the birds.

-When you watch the video below watch Krysta closely; she is a master at work.
+When you watch the video below, watch Krysta closely; she is a master at work.
 She is calm and adds none of her own energy when her pups get springy.
 Instead, she physically and gently limits the movement of her pups, placing a steady hand on them from time to time.
 She does not speak until her pups give her the briefest of the behavior she is looking for.
-When they do she is quick with her praise, all the while communicating calm to her pups and her confidence in them.
-In this way the pups learn what behaviors are appropriate around chickens.
+When they do, she is quick with her praise, all the while communicating calmly to her pups and her confidence in them.
+In this way, the pups learn what behaviors are appropriate around chickens.

 Training should never convey stress to the pups; fear impedes learning.